terra-money/docs/docs/terrad/governance.md

 }
 ```

-::: warning
+::: warning Note:
-Currently parameter changes are _evaluated_ but not _validated_, so it is very important
-that any `value` change is valid (ie. correct type and within bounds) for its
+Parameter changes are _evaluated_ but not _validated_.
+Proposers must ensure any `value` change is valid (of the correct type and within the bounds) for its respective parameter.

-respective parameter, eg. `MaxValidators` should be an integer and not a decimal.
+**Example:** `MaxValidators` should be an integer and not a decimal.

-Proper vetting of a parameter change proposal should prevent this from happening
+Proper vetting of a parameter change proposal can prevent this from happening during the governance process.
-(no deposits should occur during the governance process), but it should be noted
-regardless.
 :::

 #### Community Pool Spend Proposal